vigetlabs/sxsw/project-2/readme.md

   - The "Event Name" should be `buttonPressed`.
   - You can leave "Event Contents" blank.
 - Connect the "that" action to SMS and hook it up to your phone number.

+#### Additional Steps

+Once everything is set up and working, you should be able to see a stream of events being published at [https://console.particle.io/logs](https://console.particle.io/logs).
+This is helpful for debugging, and seeing how quickly Particle is registering your events.

+#### Challenge

+- Keep track of how many times you've clicked the button and figure out how to send that data in the text message.